Thursday, October 31, 2024

 - He was captured by an eco movement of disruptors (the Service) at the age of 17, and trained in the way of the real world to operate against the 'Dirty World'.
 He becomes an ‘operator’, sworn to secrecy.
 Their job is to destroy the wealthy inheritors of fossil fuel corporations, kill all of them and their children and servants.
 It's a murderous agenda, fuelled by anger and revenge.

-- The operations were alway dangerous, and many of his colleagues died.
+- The operations were always dangerous, and many of his colleagues died.
 Winton describes them in graphic detail.
 The Utah, Exxon, and Gulf of Oman eliminations were highly dangerous, highly risky, and many of his colleagues were killed.

 - He eventually suffered severe depression, taking a major toll on his young family.